gorda/istio.io/content/en/docs/ops/common-problems/observability-issues/index.md

     - targets: ['istio-mixer.istio-system:42422']</td>
     {{< /text >}}

-## No traces appearing in Zipkin when running Istio locally on Mac
+## No traces appearing in Zipkin when running Istio locally on Mac{#no-traces-appearing-in-Zipkin-when-running-Istio-locally-on-mac}

 Istio is installed and everything seems to be working except there are no traces showing up in Zipkin when there should be.